DOI-USGS/ghsc-esi-groundmotion-processing/CONTRIBUTING.md

 Notes:
  - Never commit the built documentation files.
- - Remember that the notebooks run gmprocess code when you build the docs, so please be sure to check that the tutorials ran sucessfully.
+ - Remember that the notebooks run gmprocess code when you build the docs, so please be sure to check that the tutorials ran successfully.
  - The result of the tutorials will depend on your config file options, so I recommend having a project with the default config file set up and use that project when building the docs.